 Understanding people's problems

 We use some information to create statistics about who we're helping and what problems are the most common.
+We might use the information you’ve told us and your answers to the Client Experience survey.
 This information is always anonymised - you can't be identified.

 We share these with funders, regulators, government departments and publicly on our blogs, reports, social media and press releases.